Product

 What Is Net Revenue: Understanding & How to Calculate It

 Every business needs to track their financial situation closely.
-And while there are plenty of important metrics to keep track of, there are few as essential to track as your revenue metrics.
+And while there are plenty of important metrics to keep track of, few are as essential as your revenue metrics.

 Net revenue and gross revenue are the two most commonly tracked financial metrics for all brands, and they’re essential in subscription businesses.